Higgs fields, non-abelian Cauchy kernels and the Goldman symplectic structure: Introduction and results

 In terms of the Tyurin data we can derive the Riemann--Roch theorem for vector bundles in the same spirit as the classical treatment of line bundles, using an analogue of the Brill--Noether matrix, see Section \ref{BrillNoether}.
 4pt

-The central object in our construction is the non--abelian Cauchy kernel for a framed vector bundle $\E$.
-This is a generalization of the standard notion of Cauchy kernel on a Riemann surface \cite{Fay73}.
+The central object in our construction is the non-abelian Cauchy kernel for a framed vector bundle $\E$, a generalization of the classical notion of scalar Cauchy kernel on a Riemann surface \cite{BehnkeStein,Fay73,GusmanRodin,Rodin,Zvero}.
 This kernel is a matrix, $\Cauchy_\infty({q},{p})$ whose rows (as functions of $p$) are meromorphic sections of the bundle $\E$ with pole at $q$ and zero at $\infty$ while the columns (as functions of ${q}$) are meromorphic sections of $\E^*\otimes \mathcal K$ with only poles at $p,\infty$.
-The kernel is determined by the normalization condition that $\res{q=p} \Cauchy_\infty(q,p)$ is the identity matrix, see Section \ref{secCauchy} and Theorem-Definition \ref{defCauchy}.
+By using a Riemann--Hilbert factorization approach to vector bundles on a Riemann surface~\cite{Rodin}, we interpret sections of these bundles as vector-valued functions or differentials with suitable conditions on their poles and zeros, determined from the Tyurin data.
+The non-abelian Cauchy kernel is therefore uniquely determined as a matrix-valued function/differential on the Riemann surface by controlling its poles relative to the Tyurin data and by the normalization condition that $\res{q=p} \Cauchy_\infty(q,p)$ is the identity matrix, see Section \ref{secCauchy} and Theorem-Definition \ref{defCauchy}.

-Similarly to the scalar case, this non-abelian Cauchy kernel exists on the locus $h^1(\E)=0$ and has a simple pole as a function of the holomorphic moduli on the non-abelian Theta divisor, i.e., the locus $\thetadiv\subset \moduli$ where $h^1(\E)>0$.
-We show how to construct {\it explicitly} such kernels in term of the Tyurin data, see \eqref{matrix} in the general case. { For the reader with some familiarity with the Tyurin parametrization, at least in the generic case, we offer here the following explicit description.
-Suppose all Tyurin points $t_1,\dots,t_{ng}$ in the Tyurin divisor $\scr T$ are simple, and let $\mathbf {h}_j$ be the Tyurin vectors as in \eqref{TyurinVectors} (these vectors were denoted by $\alpha$ in \cite{krichever}).Then there exists a unique $n\times n$ {\it (matrix) Cauchy kernel} $\Cauchy_\infty({q},{p})$ such that \begin{itemize} \item[-] it is a meromorphic differential in the variable ${q}$ with its divisor satisfying $(\Cauchy_\infty({q},{p}))_{q}\geq -{p}-\infty$; \item[-] it is a meromorphic function in the variable ${p}$ with its divisor satisfying $(\Cauchy_\infty({q},{p}))_{p}\geq \infty-{q}-\scr{T}$, \end{itemize} and such that $\mathbf h_j \Cauchy_\infty(p_j,p)=0,\ \forall p_j\in \scr T$, together with the normalization that the residue along the diagonal is the identity.
+Similarly to the scalar case, this non-abelian Cauchy kernel exists on the locus $h^1(\E)=0$ and has a simple pole as a function of the holomorphic moduli on the non-abelian theta divisor, i.e., the locus $\thetadiv\subset \moduli$ where $h^1(\E)>0$.
+We show how to construct {\it explicitly} such kernels in term of the Tyurin data, see \eqref{matrix} in the general case.
+For the reader with some familiarity with the Tyurin parametrization, at least in the generic case, we offer here the following explicit description.
+Suppose all Tyurin points $t_1,\dots,t_{ng}$ in the Tyurin divisor $\scr T$ are simple, and let $\mathbf {h}_j$ be the Tyurin vectors as in \eqref{TyurinVectors} (these vectors were denoted by $\alpha$ in \cite{krichever}).Then there exists a unique $n\times n$ {\it (matrix) Cauchy kernel} $\Cauchy_\infty({q},{p})$ such that \begin{itemize} \item[-] it is a meromorphic matrix--valued differential with respect to the variable ${q}$ with its divisor satisfying $(\Cauchy_\infty({q},{p}))_{q}\geq -{p}-\infty$; \item[-] it is a matrix--valued meromorphic function with respect to the variable ${p}$ with its divisor satisfying $(\Cauchy_\infty({q},{p}))_{p}\geq \infty-{q}-\scr{T}$, \end{itemize} and such that $\mathbf h_j \Cauchy_\infty(p_j,p)=0,\ \forall p_j\in \scr T$, together with the normalization that the residue along the diagonal is the identity.